 Proactive Change Management

-Multiple changes are encouraged early in the product lifecycle where they are very inexpensive.
+Employees can make multiple changes in the product lifecycle where they are very inexpensive.

 Incomplete but accurate product design data

-Productive work can be done on product and process definition information that are accurate but not complete, retaining definition information until the design is complete reduces the enterprise agility.
+Employees can do productive work on product and process definition information that are accurate but not complete.
+Retaining definition information until the design is complete reduces the enterprise agility.